Top-Cat/JSLibrary/README.md

 Once the JAR is in your project folder, you should be able to use any of the classes included by typing `import js.*;` at the top of your class file.
 Or, if you use Eclipse, you can automatically import any classes you use using `⌘+⇧+O`.

 If you have trouble, it may be that you need to add the library to the build path.
 If you're using Eclipse, right-click the JAR file in the Navigation panel and choose Build Path > Add to Build Path.
 From there, it should work fine.

+### Documentation ###

+Full Javadoc documentation is available at http://joshsunshine.me.uk/jslibrary and this can be linked to the JAR in Eclipse so that class and method explanations appear in the yellow pop-ups.

+To link the documentation in Eclipse, right click the JAR file's entry under Referenced Libraries and choose Properties.
+On the left hand side, select Javadoc Location and then enter either the path to the documentation you have downloaded from GitHub or the URL to the documentation online (http://www.joshsunshine.me.uk/jslibrary).